dineshbalaji916/AI-DataAnalyzer/README.md

 # View Results and Insights:

 Analysis results and insights will be displayed directly in the terminal.
-Visualizations (e.g., heatmaps, clustering plots) will be saved in the analysis_images folder within your project directory.
+Visualizations (e.g., heatmaps, clustering plots) will be displayed within the terminal using Seaborn and saved in the analysis_images folder within your project directory.

 4. **Project Structure**